seanbaxter/DirectXShaderCompiler/docs/ProgrammersManual.rst

 Picking the Right Data Structure for a Task
 ===========================================

-LLVM has a plethora of data structures in the ``llvm/ADT/`` directory, and we commonly use STL data structures.
+LLVM37 has a plethora of data structures in the ``llvm37/ADT/`` directory, and we commonly use STL data structures.
 This section describes the trade-offs you should consider when you pick one.